Cavis421/bitburner-scripts/Bitburner_Master_Codebase_v3.md

  *
  * Finds coding contracts across all discovered hosts and attempts to solve them
  * using the solver library in lib/sovlers.js.
+ *
+ * DROP-IN UPDATE:
+ *  - Does NOT scan purchased servers (pserv-*) to avoid delete/rebuy race crashes.
+ *  - Does NOT scan "darkweb".
+ *  - Adds safe guards around host existence + ls() to prevent "Invalid hostname" runtime errors.
  */

 export function printHelp(ns) {
-    ns.tprint([
+    ns.tprint(
+        [
             "bin/find-and-solve.js",
             "Description:",
             "  Scans the network for .cct files and attempts to solve them using lib/sovlers.js.", "",
             "Usage:",
             "  run bin/find-and-solve.js [--once] [--interval ms] [--timeout ms] [--no-worker]", "                                [--dry-run] [--host <name>] [--type <substring>]",
             "",
             "Options:",
-        "  --help         Show this help and exit.",
-        "  --once         Run one pass and exit (default: loop forever).", "  --interval     Sleep time between passes in ms (default: 60000).", "  --timeout      Max milliseconds per solver when using Worker (default: 5000).", "  --no-worker    Run solvers directly (more compatible, no timeout protection).", "  --dry-run      Print what would be attempted, but don't call attempt().", "  --host         Only check contracts on this host (exact match).", "  --type         Only attempt contracts whose type includes this substring (case-insensitive).", "  --quiet        Reduce printing (still prints rewards/errors to terminal).", "",
+            "  --help         Show this help and exit.", "  --once         Run one pass and exit (default: loop forever).", "  --interval     Sleep time between passes in ms (default: 60000).", "  --timeout      Max milliseconds per solver when using Worker (default: 5000).", "  --no-worker    Run solvers directly (more compatible, no timeout protection).", "  --dry-run      Print what would be attempted, but don't call attempt().", "  --host         Only check contracts on this host (exact match).", "  --type         Only attempt contracts whose type includes this substring (case-insensitive).", "  --quiet        Reduce printing (still prints rewards/errors to terminal).", "",
             "Notes:",
-        "  - If a solver times out in Worker mode, try increasing --timeout or using --no-worker.", "  - If a solver returns the wrong answer once, this script disables that solver type for the run.", ].join("\n"));
+            "  - If a solver times out in Worker mode, try increasing --timeout or using --no-worker.", "  - If a solver returns the wrong answer once, this script disables that solver type for the run.", "  - This script skips purchased servers (pserv-*) and 'darkweb' to avoid hostname race errors.", ].join("\n")
+    );
 }

 export async function main(ns) {